 (Chicago, Edmonton, St. Louis, Ottawa, Calgary, Florida)

 Kravchuk was solid defensively, and possessed an offensive touch as well.
 In his very first NHL season (1991-92), he helped the Blackhawks reach the Stanley Cup Final against the Pittsburgh Penguins.
-He would play 11 more seasons after that.
-Kravchuk’s finest campaign was 1992-93 with the Oilers when he went 12-38-50 – all career highs – in 81 games.
+He played 11 more seasons after that, and his finest campaign was the 1992-93 season with the Oilers, when he went 12-38-50 – all career highs – in 81 games.

 46. Danil Markov